cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Communication methods documented

-- The documentation repo link should be included on the site as an entry point for the project.
+- The documentation repo link may be included on the site as an entry point for the project.
 The repo can then include information about other repos.
 - Include communication channels on the Docs repo README for visibility.
 - Provide information about project meetings e.g a meeting link and calendar.